deeplang-org/deeplang-org.github.io/_posts/2020-12-20-deeplang-workshop-2020.md

 excerpt_separator: <!--more-->
 ---

 Deeplang Workshop 2020.
-Deeplang is a IoT programming language.
+Deeplang is a new programming language for IoT device.

 <!--more-->

-We have an active community for deeplang.
-Deeplang core team will share interesting PL features and .
-Of course, we will invite some exports to join us.
+Deeplang is 7 months old now.
+We are designing his SPEC (80%) and a light compiler and vm (20%) named *Deepvm*.
+Deeplang [core team](https://github.com/deeplang-org/deeplang/wiki/Memnbers) would like to share our work with every PLer.
+If you are interesting or want to join us, please feel free to contact us ([Eric](mailto:swubear@163.com), [Joey](mailto:joey.teng.dev@gmail.com) or [Thomas](mailto:wenzhang5800@gmail.com)).

 **Key words**：Deeplang,  Programming Language